shashikantRupin/worldref-assignment/README.md

 - **Route:** /register
 - **Description:** The register route enables new users to create an account within the application.
 It typically includes a form where users can provide their information to register.

+# Project Title

+Brief description of your project.

 ## Tech Stack

 This project is built using the following technologies:

 - **React**: A JavaScript library for building user interfaces.
 - **Plain CSS**: Cascading Style Sheets for styling the components.
 - **Local Storage**: A web storage solution for persisting data locally in the user's browser.
+- **react-toastify**: A library for displaying toast notifications in React applications.
+Used for providing feedback to the user when actions like successful login occur.

 ## Usage